 You can easily spend some days there exploring and visit the world-famous Chengdu Panda Research Base.

 When you decide to move on to Larung Gar and western Sichuan you head to the Xīnnánmén bus station, also known as Chengdu tourism bus station since most buses going to the most famous places in Sichuan and even some places in Yunnan departs from there.

-The bus station is quite small, some of the staff speak some basic English and are very help full to get you on the right bus.
+The bus station is quite small, some of the staff speak some basic English and are very helpful to get you on the right bus.

 The busses from Xīnnánmén bus station to Kanding departure between 7 am to 14.00 costs about 130RMB.